menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lewis is worth considering.

-In terms of college education, Lewis is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.79% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Lewis is somewhat higher than in the average US city of 21.84%: 26.79% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lewis in 2022 was $30,321, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $121,284 for a family of four.